-Automation in sales is a bit of an oxymoron.
-When you really boil it down, there's a critical human element to sales that defies automation.
+Sales Automation is a bit of an oxymoron.
+When you really boil it down, there’s a critical human element to sales that defies automation.

 A great sales rep knows what to say, at the right time, to the right person and can deliver that message in a way that’s most likely to be well received.
 Automate too much of the process, and that human element can get lost.

 Trish Bertuzzi, President and Chief Strategist at The Bridge Group, Inc., emphasized this point in a recent interview on the MDI Podcast, saying, “We are automating the human [element] out of the sales process” (Click to tweet).

 When this happens, at best, you and your company will be embarrassed.
 At worst, you will lose business and do irreparable harm to your brand.

 You’ve spent hours researching a list of prospects.
 You dump their email addresses into an automated email marketing tool and set up a thoughtful drip campaign with multiple touches.
 You hit “send” and watch the open rates and responses start to tick up over time.
 Great work!
 You give yourself a pat on the back because you deserve it.

 Then at a conference later that month, you run into one of your prospects.
 She says something like: “Sorry I never responded to your email, but I’m actually kicking the tires on a few similar products right now.
 Yours looks like it might be just what I need.
 When can I see a demo?”